pmadruga/pedromadruga.com/content/posts/airflow-taskgroup.md

 ```

 That's it - the next task is the `end()`, and it has been handled before in this post.
 Again, it's possible to see the full code [here](https://github.com/pmadruga/airflow-dags/blob/main/taskgroup.py).

+If you check the log of the `end()` task (see my previous post to know how to check for task logs), you'll see the result printed.
+The final result should be `12`.

+Success! 🎉

 ## Conclusion